Existence of a Phase Transition in Harmonic Activation and Transport: Proof of Theorem

 \subsection{Algorithm 3}

 At the beginning of Stage 3, the elements are neatly arranged into well separated line segments pointing in the $-e_1$ direction.
-In Stage 3, we iteratively treadmill pairs of elements in the $-e_1$ direction from each of the line segments, until only a dimer or trimer remains of the initial segment.
+In Stage 3, we iteratively treadmill pairs of elements in the $-e_1$ direction from each of the line segments, until only a dimer or trimer remains of the initial segment (Figure~\ref{treadmill2}).
 We will label each treadmilled pair as a new cluster.
-To reflect this in our notation, when $C$ has $m$ clusters and when $A \subset \Z^d$, we will write $C \cup^{m+1} A$ to mean the addition of $A$ to $C$ as the $(m+1)$\textsuperscript{st} cluster.
+To reflect this in our notation, when $A \in \Conf_d$, we will write $\CC \cup^{\# \CC +1} A$ to mean $(\CC^1, \dots, \CC^{\# \CC}, A)$.